voloved/pokeemerald_fork/README.md

  - Razor Wind buffs Attack if using original damage catagories rather than always buffing Special Attack.
  - Leech Life is buffed to its Gen VII stats.
  - Using Infinite Rare Candy on field as registered item now fades into party menu.
+ - Wild Pokémon can no longer be caught in the Nuzlocke Challenge before receiving the Pokédex.
  - Lowered Deoxys level in Steven and Wallace battle to lower Nuzlocke overlevel cap.
  - Weavile uses Ice Punch instead of Ice Beam in Elite Four.
  - Changed the garage's Secret Base to a less common on on the overworld.